Bracketeers/Launchpad/docs/grid.md

 GUIcci uses Flexbox in order to create a super flexible grid system.

 ## Basics
-Building a game is done is just two steps.
+Building a grid is done in just two steps.
 1. Create a `row` container
 2. Add as many `column` elements as you want.
 GUIcci and the power of flexbox will handle the rest and ensure all of your columns have equal widths